Strategy20 min read

 Buffer built 264,000+ followers with a strategy focused entirely on value.
 Their feed reads like a how-to guide for social media marketing, with virtually no direct product promotion.

 By leading with education, Buffer established trust that converts to product trials organically.
-Followers don't feel sold to—they feel helped.
+Followers do not feel sold to.
+They feel helped.

 Maersk: Making "Boring" Industries Interesting